A Visual Mining Approach to Improved Multiple-Instance Learning: Introduction

-To handle the MIL problem, different supervised methods been proposed [\citeNP{Andrews2003supportvector}; \citeNP{2009ZhouyuISMIL}; \citeNP{Chen2009MedoidsMIL}; \citeNP{Xiao2014SmileFramework}].
-The most widely used strategy is to convert the multiple-instance problem into a classical supervised learning problem by selecting a single feature vector among the several in each bag.
-This instance will be used to represent the bag both in training and classification steps, assuming it is sufficient to represent the bag correctly [\citeNP{Yixin2006MILES}; \citeNP{Fu2011MILIS}; \citeNP{Huang2012SalientInst}].
-Take, as an example, the image classification case.
-Each image would be considered a bag and its segmented regions (represented by separate feature vectors) are instances, or instance prototypes.
-For this class of strategy, the hypothesis is that one region in each image would be able to represent the whole image.
-Although multi-class classification is possible with MIL, most studies addressed only binary classification, in which a bag can belong either to a positive or negative class: a bag is labeled as positive if it contains at least one positive instance, otherwise it is labeled as a negative bag.
+Different supervised methods have been proposed to handle the MIL problem~\mbox{\cite{Andrews2003supportvector, 2009ZhouyuISMIL, Chen2009MedoidsMIL, Xiao2014SmileFramework}}.
+A widely used strategy is to convert the multiple-instance problem into a classical supervised learning problem by selecting a single feature vector (instance) among the several in each bag.
+This instance is often called instance prototype, which is later used to represent the bag both in training and classification steps, assuming it is sufficient to represent it correctly \cite{Yixin2006MILES, Fu2011MILIS, Huang2012SalientInst}.
+Take, as an example, the image classification case where each image would be considered as a bag and its segmented regions (represented by separate feature vectors) as instances.
+Applying this type of strategy, the hypothesis would be that one region in each image--instance prototype can represent the whole image and distinguishes that "bag'' from the others.
+Selecting a prototype by its relevance often needs to account for different factors such as similarity measures and the bias of the importance selection algorithm~\cite{ponti2019supervised}.
+In this context, users should play a central role in defining the selection criteria and adjusting parameters for the target model.

-Classification results not only depend on the selection of adequate instance prototypes but also on other factors such as the choice of similarity measures and acquisition of an adequate training set \cite{Foody2006TrainSet}.
-Due to the variety of target classification tasks, users should play a central role in selecting instance prototypes and training sets as well as in creating and adjusting classification models.
-Because automatic algorithms cannot be easily generalized, the users' knowledge in this process is vital.
-Distinct from previous approaches, we propose to employ particular visualizations that support user intervention in the multi-instance classification pipeline.
-We target the tasks of instance prototype selection and training set building by the analyst, performed interactively after a preliminary solution has been obtained by an automatic procedure.